ayushmoharana/ayushmoharana/README.md

 - Hi, I’m @ayushmoharana
-- I’m interested in Observational Stellar Astronomy of Low Mass Stars.
+- I’m interested in science of Low Mass Stars.
 - I’m currently working as a PhD in the Solaris Stellar Astronomy group led by Prof. Maciej Konacki.
   I am supervised by Prof. Krzystof Hełminiak.
 - I’m looking to collaborate on observations and simulations of Eclipsing Binaries in Triple Systems.